aracaraujo/BankRecordSystem/README.md

 This software is a record system of a bank.
 The software will store in a database clients information.
 The software allows clients to be added, updated, or deleted from the bank records.
-{Provide a description of your software}

-{Describe your purpose for creating this software.}

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+The link bellow is a demonstration of the software running.

 [Software Demo Video](http://youtube.link.goes.here)